 Biophilic design is a concept that seeks to connect individuals more closely with nature.
 Derived from the word “biophilia” to mean “the passionate love of life and of all that is alive”, this design concept is meant to meld elements of nature with your space.
 Incorporating features like skylights, green walls, or water fountains are just some of the ways of bringing this concept to life.

-The Money plant or Jade plant has always been associated with good luck.
+The Money plant or Jade plant has commonly been associated with good luck.
 This comes from the popular belief that it brings prosperity to the home or business, hence its quirky name.
-The humble Money plant is pretty easy to care for too.
-Just place it away from direct sunlight and watch it grow.
-An ideal plant for beginners and looks great in any environment.
+The humble Money plant is pretty easy to care for, too!

 Need a splash of colour?
 Get a Chinese Evergreen!
-This indoor plant usually comes in accents of pink, cream or red with marbling of white or silver on its leaves.
+This indoor plant usually comes in accents of pink, cream, or red with marbling of white or silver on its leaves.
 Caring for the Chinese Evergreen plant is simple and really brightens a dim corner with its bright colours.
-A beautiful plant that develops slowly in low-light and requires minimal watering makes this plant suitable for a biophilic interior.
+A beautiful plant that develops slowly in low-light and requires minimal watering makes this plant suitable for a plant-parent newbie keen for a biophilic interior.

 Discover how our team of professionals can help you improve your space with a biophilic design to support your daily comfort and productivity!

 For more information on all things ambience, drop us a message by emailing us at email@example.com.

 We clock in an average of 45 hours per week at work making the office a space we spend a sizeable portion of our lives at.
 Being able to have a safe space for one to retreat to makes all the difference in our experience of and at work.
 Here's our advice on how to establish comfortable areas that support your and your teams' days at work.